alem0lars/fizzy/STYLE_GUIDE.md

   **indented** style.
 * Run `bundle exec rake lint` to perform some automatic checks.

+* **Never re-implement the wheel**, always check if missing functionality (even dumb print utility) has already been implemented.
+* Life is short and it shouldn't be wasted: always think if a functionality or method you're using can be **extracted away and made reusable** (even dumb functionalities).

 ## Specs

 * Follow the [betterspecs guidelines][betterspecs] (*very important!*).